Maol-1997/gdrive-example/README.md

 ## Security Considerations

-- All API routes are protected with authentication
+- Service account credentials are stored securely in environment variables
-- OAuth tokens are stored securely
+- File access is limited to folders explicitly shared with the service account
-- File access is limited to authenticated user's Drive
+- Private keys are never exposed to the client
-- Environment variables are never exposed to the client
+- All API operations use server-side authentication

 ## Contributing